Karl Henry

-Karl Levi Daniel Henry (born 26 November 1982) is an English footballer who plays as a midfielder for Boldmere St. Michaels.
+Karl Levi Daniel Henry (born 26 November 1982) is an English footballer who played as a midfielder.
+He is currently manager of Boldmere St. Michaels Women.

 Henry was a product of the Stoke City academy who went on to make over 120 appearances for the club, also spending time on loan at Cheltenham Town in 2004.
 He joined his hometown club Wolverhampton Wanderers in 2006, and went on to become captain of the side in the Premier League.
 Henry spent seven seasons at Wolves, making 272 appearances in all competitions.

 He joined Queens Park Rangers in the summer of 2013 and helped them to victory in the 2014 Championship play-off final.
 In 2017, after four years with QPR, he was released from the club upon the expiry of his contract; he later played for Bolton Wanderers and Bradford City before retiring in 2019.

 Karl Henry now has two sons called Marley Henry(12) and Monty Henry (8) who both are coached by him playing for their local football team Boldmere St. Michaels.